Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe

 \subsection{Intrinsic colors of Arc 2 and dust in Arc 7}

 As detailed in Sect.~\ref{ssec:dust:image_plane}, our dust extinction procedure uses an estimation of the SN host intrinsic colors.
-We have carefully selected a specific region in Arc 2 which is likely unaffected by dust, and assumed it is representative of the intrinsic color of the SN host galaxy.
-While this assumption holds for a symmetric and smooth galaxy such as an elliptical, it may not be accurate for one with a more complex morphology.
-Smooth variations of the intrinsic color may also be caused by local changes in stellar metallicities and stellar populations.
-The joint NIRCam and NIRSpec analysis of two of the three images of the host, presented in detail by \citet{2024ApJ...961..171F}, indicates that it is a moderately dusty and massive star-forming galaxy, with a possibly complex star formation history.
+We carefully selected a specific region in Arc 2 that is likely unaffected by dust and assumed it represents the intrinsic color of the SN host galaxy.
+Although this assumption holds for a symmetric, smooth galaxy such as an elliptical, it may not be accurate for one with more complex morphology.
+Smooth variations in the intrinsic color may also arise from local changes in stellar metallicities and stellar populations.
+The joint NIRCam and NIRSpec analysis of two of the three host images, presented in detail by \citet{2024ApJ...961..171F}, indicates that it is a moderately dusty and massive star-forming galaxy, with a possibly complex star formation history.
 Our dust extinction map corroborates such conclusions.
 The low S/N in bluer filters as well as the light contamination from nearby arcs---including galaxies with very similar colors, belonging to the same $z=1.78$ group as the SN host \citep{2024ApJ...961..171F}---make it challenging to obtain better estimates of the intrinsic colors.
-The estimation presented here carefully excluded regions that were either too low S/N or whose colors could be affected by local features (e.g., SN images, compact star-forming regions, etc.).
+The estimate presented here carefully excluded regions that were either too low in S/N or whose colors could be affected by local features (e.g., SN images or compact star-forming regions).
 An alternative approach to ours would be to perform SED fitting for each pixel within the arc mask.
 Such an approach would remove the need to assume intrinsic colors that do not vary over the scale of the galaxy.
-However, in addition to be computationally more expensive, per-pixel SED fitting would perhaps be limited by the relatively low number of JWST bands available, due to known degeneracies between the dust extinction, stellar populations and metallically.
+However, in addition to being computationally more expensive, per-pixel SED fitting might be limited by the relatively low number of JWST bands available, due to known degeneracies among dust extinction, stellar populations, and metallically.